StoneT2000/trajectorytranslation/README.md

 pip install -e ./paper_rl/
 pip install -e .
-pip install -e external/ManiSkill2 pip install -e external/ManiSkill # used only for the open drawer environment
+pip install -e external/ManiSkill2
 ```

+Due to compatability issues, to benchmark on opendrawer (which uses ManiSkill 1), see setup details [here]()

-## Usage
+## Getting Started

 Our approach relies on following abstract trajectories.
-Abstract trajectories are easily generated via heuristics that just move 3D points in space, describing a general plan of what should be achieved by a low-level agent (e.g. the robot arm).
+Abstract trajectories are easily generated via heuristics that just move 3D points in space, describing a general plan of what should be achieved by a low-level agent (e.g. the robot arm) without incorporating low-level details like physical manipulation.
 During RL training, these abstract trajectories are loaded up and given as part of the environment observation.

 Follow the subsequent sections for instructions on obtaining abstract trajectories, training with them, and evaluating with them.